 We also suggest taking out a third-party excess insurance policy with iCarHireInsurance so you can ensure you’re completely covered for out-of-pocket expenses should anything happen to your rental car while avoiding high fees from the rental company.

 All in all, while transport can be a significant cost, if you don’t travel every day and rely on public transit, then you aren’t looking at it taking too much out of your total Balkans trip cost.

 It will probably come as no surprise that the Balkans are also an affordable place to eat, and it is perfectly easy to sample the local Balkan cuisine with minimal damage to your wallet.
 Trying the local food and drink is one of the best ways to get to know a foreign culture and it should be very easy to work this into a Balkans travel budget.

 Beginning with the most important meal of the day, a simple breakfast from a bakery will not set you back much.
 Indeed, a sizeable portion of burek costs no more than about €1 and the same goes for a Turkish-style coffee or cappuccino.

-A fast food meal of a cevapi sandwich, plijeskavica, or kebab will cost between €3-4 for a large portion that will fill you up.
+A fast food meal of a cevapi sandwich, plijeskavica, or kebab will cost between €3-5 for a large portion that will fill you up.
 A meal at a mid-range restaurant, including one starter and main dish, will average about €10.

-If you want to stretch your Balkans travel budget further or just don’t care to eat out much, groceries are incredibly affordable and generally will cost about half of what you would pay at a restaurant.
-It is entirely possible to eat very well in the Balkans for no more than €5-10/day.
+If you want to stretch your budget further or just don’t care to eat out much, groceries are incredibly affordable and generally will cost about half of what you would pay at a restaurant.
+It is entirely possible to eat very well in the Balkans for no more than €10-15/day.